MooersLab/writing-progress-2024-25/README.md

 # writing-progress-2024-25: Track progress on writing projects with bar plots

+## Format
+Gogole Sheets workbook exported to Excel and ODT.
+Either can be imported back into Google Sheets.
+I recommend using the Google Sheet variant for faster access for entering daily progress.
+Store the link to the workbook in a bookmark, or better yet, in a local index.html file for fast access.

 ## The problem addressed

 Managing multiple writing projects is a significant unsolved problem in academic writing and time management.